linhtng/42_transcendence/README.md

 ```Run make
 make
 ```
-* On your browser, navigate to `https://localhost:8443` and have fun!
+* On your browser, navigate to `https://localhost:8443`, register an account to start playing and have fun!
 (Note: There is a warning generated due to a self-signed certificate)

 * To uninstall: